Skip to Content

 You know who they are, you know what they want, and you know where they look to find what they want.

-Now, what do you want them to do?
+Now, what do you want them to do once they're on your site?

-Every facet of the content and layout of every relevant page should support this goal.
-If you want to drive new applications, place an Apply Link prominently on the page (in multiple places, if feasible).
-Apply links play well with content about student experience stories that help site visitors picture themselves at your university.
+Every facet of the content and layout of every relevant page should support their primary purpose.
+For example, if you want to drive new applications, place an Apply Link prominently on the page (in multiple places, if feasible) to encourage user engagement.
+Fill the page with content that gives them a good reason to do that, like photos, videos, or accolades that help them understand the student experience at your institution.
+Focus on how it will benefit them to attend your school.

 If you’re doing a redesign, use exercises such as page tables to define a visitor goal for each page of your site.
 Include only information that serves the objective of that particular page.
 This helps keep your content clean, streamlined, focused, and easy for visitors to browse and find what they seek.